 Eysenck

 Eysenck had a specific job when he developed his theory.
-Around the same time that Cattell was developing his theories on personality, Eysenck worked at a psychiatric hospital in London.
+Around the same time Cattell was developing his theories on personality, Eysenck worked at a psychiatric hospital in London.
 His job was to make an initial assessment of the patients.
 Eysenck noticed certain trends; he found that soldiers, for example, seemed to answer questions in a similar way.
 Maybe, these answers revealed specific traits that led a person to become a soldier.

 Eysenck called these traits first-personality traits.